dataluscorp/browser/mobile/android/docs/geckoview/contributor/mc-quick-start.rst

 -  Add remotes for your repositories.
-There are several to choose from, ``central``, ``inbound``, ``beta``, ``release`` etc. but in reality, if you plan on using Phabricator, which is Firefox’s preferred patch submission system, you only need to set up ``central``.
-It might be advisable to have access to ``inbound`` however, if you want to work on a version of Firefox that is queued for release.
+There are several to choose from, ``central``, ``inbound``, ``beta``, ``release`` etc. but in reality, if you plan on using Phabricator, which is Datalus’s preferred patch submission system, you only need to set up ``central``.
+It might be advisable to have access to ``inbound`` however, if you want to work on a version of Datalus that is queued for release.
 This guide will be focused on Phabricator.

 .. code:: bash